15knots/cmake4eclipse/README.md

 ---
 # Release Notes
+## 1.15.0 (2019-05-??)
+### Changes
+- Fix #96 and #108: Pass compiler flags that affect compiler built-ins detection to the compiler when detecting built-ins.

 ## 1.14.1 (2019-04-13)
 ### Changes
 - Fix #112: cmake cache entries only saved for one configuration.